 Once the nights become warmer in late March and the maple tapping season ends, nesting birds start to move in to New York's forests.
 But these birds need more than just maple trees to thrive.

-As part of the Healthy Forests initiative, Audubon New York is partnering with maple producers to return sugarbushes to a more natural state.
+Through the Bird-Friendly Maple project (a collaborative effort between Audubon, Cornell and the New York State Maple Producers Association), Audubon New York is partnering with maple producers to return sugarbushes to a more natural state.
 (Sugarbush refers to a forest stand which is utilized for maple syrup; the tree canopy is dominated by sugar maple.)
 The shift will benefit nesting songbirds, including Scarlet Tanagers, Wood Thrushes, Black-throated Blue Warblers, and Veeries—and make the resulting product more appealing to bird-loving consumers.

 WHAT IS A BIRD-FRIENDLY SUGARBUSH?